ssbc/ssb-testing-guide/README.md

 # SSB Testing Guide

+> This can also be found on git-ssb `ssb://%0h4DOgNbTfEufWGKW8RbbhCXa76U0AglQSbn/cD4Pjc=.sha256`

 This is the start of a collection of patterns we've found useful for doing testing in the Scuttlebutt ecosystem

 Areas it will hopefully cover (over time):